 This is my first collaboration post with another Blogger!
-Consy has a blog called Dominican Curly where she shares information on taking care of natural hair and Ayurvedic herbs.
-She also created her own natural hair products not too long ago!
+Consy has a blog called Dominican Curly where she shares information on taking care of natural hair and using ayurvedic herbs.
+She also sells natural hair products which you can check out here.
+We decided to collaborate on this post because she has low porosity hair and I have high porosity.

-This post will explain how to start caring for high porosity hair.
-If you have low porosity, make sure to check out her blog post below for tips on how to effectively take care of low porosity hair.
+In this post, we’ll discuss how to start caring for high porosity hair.
+If you have low porosity hair, make sure you check out her blog post below for tips!

 Read Consy’s Blog Post: Tips & Tricks for Low Porosity Natural Hair